How To Become A Freelance Solicitor In The UK [2024]

 Although the potential upside is huge, there are some limiting factors you ought to be aware of before you register as a freelancer:

 • Client Funds: You’re not allowed to hold client money as a freelance solicitor and can only take funds for your legal fees and disbursements.
-This is obviously more of a problem for some practice areas, but many freelancer solicitors get around this by using Third Party Managed Accounts (TPMAs).
+This is more of a problem for some practice areas, but many freelancer solicitors get around this by using Third Party Managed Accounts (TPMAs).
 You’ll need to let the SRA know if you’re going to go down this route though.

 • Undertakings: Especially if you are using a TPMA, the undertakings that you use in your day-to-day work may need a rewrite.